solidi/learning-notes/hobbies/plastic-modeling.md

 1. Use a marker and trace borders of lens to simulate rubber grommets.
 1. Use motolow marker for chrome accents.

+### Decals

+1. Use a coffee cup warmer plate to keep water room temperature while decaling.

 ## Stripping Paint

 If all else fails, you can strip the paint and start over.